serodriguez68/rails-antipatterns/chapter_3_views.md

 We can move that bit of code to a custom helper.
 For example, let's say that this view is part of the `ProjectController` and hence it makes sense to move this inside the `ProjectHelper`.

-You DON'T have to keep Rail's default naming convetion for view helpers.
+You DON'T have to keep Rail's default naming convention for view helpers.
 View helpers are globally accessible so naming doesn't matter.
-Make sure you use a naming system that helps you keep code organised and DON'T clutter the `ApplicationHelper` with everything.
+Make sure you use a naming system that helps you keep code organized and DON'T clutter the `ApplicationHelper` with everything.

->The fact that helpers are globally acessible is one of the main reasons why view helpers are controversial.
+>The fact that helpers are globally accessible is one of the main reasons why view helpers are controversial.

 ```ruby
 # app/helpers/a_place_where_this_makes_sense_helper.rb